Mobile phone provider reviews

 O2 is one of the UK's biggest mobile phone providers and has hundreds of high street stores, many of which offer technical support from the company's 'O2 Gurus'.

 You can find your nearest branch using the O2 store locator or by calling O2's customer service on 202 (from an O2 mobile) or 0344 809 0202.

 Complaints about O2

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

-In its latest report, covering the fourth quarter of 2017 (October to December), O2 generated a very low level of complaints – three per 100,000.
-While it can't quite match Tesco Mobile's rate (one per 100,000 customers), it's far below the level of complaints generated by Vodafone (11 per 100,000).
+In its latest report, covering the third quarter of 2019 (July to September), O2 generated a very low level of complaints – three per 100,000.
+While it can't quite match Tesco Mobile's rate (one per 100,000 customers), it's below the level of complaints generated by Vodafone and Virgin Mobile (seven per 100,000).

 Find out how other providers fared in our guide to the best and worst mobile networks.